Searching ...

 Are you interested in moving to North Carolina?
 It’s a great place to live, with dynamic cities, beautiful mountain scenery, beachfront living, and numerous recreational amenities.
 Residents enjoy a cost of living under the national average, with housing being one of the most affordable cost of living expenses.

-Of course, what you actually pay for housing depends on the specific area you are looking to buy, the kind of housing you buy (single-family or condo), and its particular features.
+Of course, what you actually pay for housing depends on the specific area you are looking to buy, the kind of housing (single-family or condo), and its particular features.
 A three-bedroom, two-bathroom single-family in Charlotte will cost more than a similar home in Chapel Hill.

 North Carolina Property Taxes Compared To The Nation